anish-lakkapragada/SeaLion/README.md

 and has continued onto early 2021.
-The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc. The source code is not as much as most other ML libraries (only 4000 lines) and has much more relaxed security with the MIT license so feel free to read it or contribute.
+The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc. The source code is not as much as most other ML libraries (only 4000 lines) so it's pretty easy to contribute to.
 He hopes to spread machine learning to other high schoolers through this library.